 Patrick Dougherty’s Stickwork – twisting mazes, towering castles and hedges full of faces – have been featured in more than 300 locations around the world from Scotland to Japan to Brussels, and all over the United States.
-This is the first time he is coming to Northeast Ohio–straight to the Holden Arboretum, with this unique outdoor experience opening August 29.
+This is the first time he has a sculpture in Northeast Ohio at the Holden Arboretum.

 Stickwork is being presented by support from Fleet Response and Key Private Bank.
 Additional support has been provided by Lake Health.

 “We are thrilled to bring this whimsical outdoor sculpture to Northeast Ohio,” said Jill Koski, president and CEO of Holden Forests & Gardens.
 “Patrick Dougherty’s outdoor artistry celebrates our connections to the natural world, and we are all appreciating and relying upon the benefits of nature more and more these days.”

 Dougherty and his son will begin to create the structures made completely from willow sticks and branches beginning on Monday, August 10th.
 They worked daily with volunteers to complete the intensive creative project throughout the month of August.
 The universally appealing creation will be on view at the arboretum for at least one year, until it naturally deteriorates.

 “While touring the Holden Arboretum, I was struck by what a wonderful public resource it is, especially in these times,” said Dougherty.
 “It offers people contact with the natural world in a refreshing way.
 I look forward to contributing a sculpture to such a beautiful place.”

 Born in Oklahoma in 1945, Dougherty was raised in North Carolina.
 He earned a B.A. in English from the University of North Carolina in 1967 and an M.A. in Hospital and Health Administration from the University of Iowa in 1969.
 Later, he returned to the University of North Carolina to study art history and sculpture.